jotafeldmann/elevators/README.md

 # elevators ![CI](https://github.com/jotafeldmann/elevators/workflows/CI/badge.svg)
-Simulate elevators service, given a number of floors X elevators.
+Simulate elevator's service, given a number of floors X elevators.

 ## Motivation
 We use elevators everyday.
 But everytime I think "all this elevator's behaviours can be improved, somehow".